 Having learned about the symptoms of congested skin listed above, let us now move on to the factors that can lead to clogged skin pores.

 Congested Skin – Major Causes

-- Skin elasticity – In a review conducted to see the causes of enlarged skin pores, it was found that a decrease in the elasticity of the skin can lead to large facial pores (1).
+- Skin elasticity – In a review conducted to see the causes of enlarged skin pores, it was found that a decrease in collagen in the skin can lead to large facial pores (1).
 Enlarged pores are more likely to become clogged with dead skin or oil.

 - Sebum production – Sebum is an oily substance produced by the sebaceous glands.
 It protects your skin from pathogens while keeping it moisturized.
-Research suggests that too much sebum production can lead to large facial pores.
+Research suggests that too much sebum production can lead to acne.
 This in turn can lead to skin congestion (2).